 While we strive for impartial objectivity in our news reporting, we are also proud to draw a line under that and embrace subjectivity in other content.
 In the case of reviews, previews and other opinion-driven content, we do not believe fair and subjective are mutually exclusive.

-RPG Site's Advertising is mostly handled by third party companies that editorial staff have no contact with.
-Even when handled internally, the two worlds are kept entirely separate: Our advertising will never impact our editorial, as we would consider this a wholesale betrayal of our readers.
+RPG Site's Advertising is handled by third party companies that editorial staff have no contact with.
+The two worlds are kept entirely separate: Our advertising will never impact our editorial, as we would consider this a wholesale betrayal of our readers.

 Due to its genre-specific focus, RPG Site naturally has a closer relationship with some companies we deal with more regularly than others.
 This also leads to cordial relationships with employees of those companies.
 We consider these relationships vital to building the success of the site.
 However, these are professional relationships.
 If they ever go beyond that, it will be disclosed within content.